rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 Two important facts about the content:

 * the bundle.js file will be a generated file by Webpack (1)
-* the id=“app” attribute will help our root React component to find its entry point (2)
+* the id="app" attribute will help our root React component to find its entry point (2)

 Therefore our next possible steps are:

 * (1) setup Webpack to bundle our source files in one file as bundle.js
 * (2) build our first React root component which uses the entry point id=“app”

-Let’s continue with the first step followed by the latter one.
+Let’s continue with the former step followed by the latter one.

 {{% chapter_header "Webpack Setup" "webpack-react-setup" %}}